Bury chairman issues a passionate plea to Sunderland owner Stewart Donald

 While the meeting was arranged prior to the Shakers’ expulsion from League One, a discussion over the future of the club features on the agenda.

-And ahead of the meeting, Day has called on Stewart Donald, the Black Cats’ hierarchy and the rest of the EFL to sanction Bury’s return to League Two next term.
+And ahead of the meeting, Dale has called on Stewart Donald, the Black Cats’ hierarchy and the rest of the EFL to sanction Bury’s return to League Two next term.

 “Bury Football Club is a Victim, not a Villain, so why was it treated so unjustly?“There is a lot to address in our great sport to prevent injustice, a fairer slice of the pie to the lower leagues will help that before the TV rights disappear and there is no pot to help them.